VirtoCommerce-archieve/virtocommerce.com/Website/App_Data/Contents/Pages/enterprise-edition.md

 		<div class="slider-info">
 			<h1 class="slider-title">Enterprise Edition</h1>
 			<h2 class="slider-descr">
-				Build your business with the .NET open-source e-Commerce Platform <br /> that can evolve over time
+				Build your business with the .NET <br /> open-source e-Commerce Platform <br />
+				that can evolve over time
 			</h2>
 			<a class="button fill" href="/try-now">Try It Now</a>